conan-io/docs/devtools/create_installer_packages.rst

 #.
 Install them.
 Here it doesn't matter if you use only the ``host`` profile or the ``build`` one too
-   because the environment that is going to be populated includes only the root of the graph and its dependencies, without any build requirement.
+   because the environment that is going to be populated includes only the root of the graph and its dependencies, without any tool requirement.
 In any case, the ``profile:host`` needed is the one corresponding to the Windows machine where we are running these tests.

    .. code-block:: bash